-Kiitos is one of the newest microbreweries in Salt Lake City.
-They have a sustainability ethic, bottling only into aluminum cans and with a brewing system that uses less water and grain.
-They are tucked into an industrial neighborhood on the southwest edge of Salt Lake’s downtown and are located near A Fisher Brewing and Proper (noted below) so you can easily bar hop to all three.
+Kiitos has a sustainability ethic, bottling only into aluminum cans and with a brewing system that uses less water and grain.
+They are tucked into an industrial neighborhood on the southwest edge of Salt Lake’s downtown and are located near A. Fisher Brewing and Proper (noted below) so you can easily bar hop to all three.

 From the outside, their taproom looks like your Uncle Vinny’s print shop.
 The inside isn’t fancy either, but they have a fun set-up with big screen TVs and pinball.
 It definitely has a local’s feel and is a good place for an after work drink or to watch a Sunday game.
 I had the pale ale but they also have amber ales, several IPAs and stout along with a refrigerated cooler for takeaway six packs.
 Food is limited to snacks and catered frozen burritos.

 - Open: Mon-Thur 11a-10pm, Fri/Sat 11a-midnight, Sun 11a-8p.